top of page

 Organizations want deeper relationships with their alumni, but too often miss the mark with one-size-fits-all outreach.
 Emails get ignored, events go unattended, and valuable connections slip through the cracks.

-How do we design for AI interaction perience that feels human and helpful?
+How do we design for AI interaction experience that feels human and helpful?

 How might Kindred offer alumni real value and give organizations the insight they need to foster smarter, deeper connections?

-As I explored alumni platforms like Boardy, Hivebrite, TalkHiring, Prentus, and Protopia, a pattern emerged, many felt impersonal, with a fragmented interaction flow causing friction, cold tones, and confusing interfaces that made genuine connection hard.
+A pattern started to emerged as many felt impersonal, with a fragmented interaction flow causing friction and confusing interfaces that made genuine connection hard and feel fake.

-Tools like Prentus and Protopia showed it doesn’t have to be that way; their clean navigation and more human centered design offered a glimpse of what’s possible.
-These insights helped shape Kindred’s vision: a platform that feels intuitive, warm, and truly supportive, where connection isn’t just functional, but meaningful.
+Prentus and Protopia showed it doesn’t have to be that way; their clean navigation and more human centered design offered a glimpse of what’s possible.

 KCompAnalysis_Glows.png